 We had to be at RPA admittance by 6:30am the morning of his biopsy.
 An hour and bit after signing in.
 Bren walked through the door of the waiting room to pre-op with not so much as a slight limp.
 I think that was the last time I saw him walk like that.
 I wish I’d known it then.
 I had always loved the way he moved, strong and graceful.
 He was athletic and held himself with confidence, but not arrogance.
 I would never see him move that freely again.
 If I had realised at the time how big that small moment was, how life-changing this day would be, I’d have been devastated.
 Cancer is a thief rarely caught.

 We wouldn’t see Bren again for several hours.

 Groggy and still quite out of it when they rolled him back into his room on the ward, he was saying lot’s of silly things and making us laugh.
 As the anesthetic wore off he started to feel sore.
 By late afternoon I could see he was getting a bit sick of having his mum and me fussing over him.
 He needed to rest, so Margaret and I left him to sleep and went up to King Street for an early dinner.

 Bren was discharged the next morning, he was still very sore, but now had a crutch to take a little of the pressure off his leg.
-We stopped at Macca’s near the hospital to have some breakfast and let the peak hour traffic thin out, and that was where he let us know that things would get worse before they got better.
+We stopped at Macca’s near the hospital to have some breakfast and let the peak hour traffic thin out, and that was when he let us know that things would get worse before they got better.
 “The doctor said at rounds last night that it does look like it’s nasty.”
 He said.